 This past September, VIVEAU became the first sparkling beverage in North America to receive Clean Label Project™ Certification.
 With this expert, independent third-party designation, you can be assured that VIVEAU’s ingredients, processing, and final products are rigorously tested at every stage to ensure the highest quality and safety possible.

-At VIVEAU, we are proud to say that our products are Clean Label Project certified.
-As VIVEAU co-founder and CEO Ted Grant says, “We want to help our drinkers live their best life, and challenge the status quo of what’s currently available in the marketplace.
-VIVEAU is just fruit and water, and this Certification is another way we are committed to demonstrating our truth and transparency with everything we do”.
-This exciting step for our company is just one example of our ongoing pledge to meet your expectations of the companies you can trust.
+As Viveau co-founder and CEO Ted Grant says, “We want to help our drinkers live their best life, and challenge the status quo of what’s currently available in the marketplace.
+Viveau is just pressed fruit and sparkling water, and this Certification is another way we are committed to demonstrating our truth and transparency with everything we do.”
+The fact that Viveau also tastes delicious is the (wild) cherry on top.

 To learn more about the making of Viveau, watch Our Story video or visit our website.